katalia369/NE-racing/README.md

 1) Run on Windows, Mac, Linux, and Android
 2) Allow an entry for the number of lanes available
 3) Allow entry of scout names or registration numbers
+4) Generate a table of races with information from (2) & (3) follows the algorithm rules
-4) Allow entry of place (first, second, etc.)
+5) Allow entry of place (first, second, etc.)
-5) Add up a score based on place (first place 1 point, etc.)
+6) Add up a score based on place (first place 1 point, etc.)
-6) Display or print the scores for leaders to declare run-offs or winners
+7) Generate and/or the scores for leaders to declare run-offs or winners
+8) Optional addition to (6) Have an entry for Cub Masters to assign or remove Ad Hoc points for displays of good/bad character and sportsmanship.

 *  http://www.marc-borom.com/PinewoodDerby/Better_Pinewood_Derby.htm
 ** http://stanpope.net/math.html